Aloha Student and Parents,

 Please contact me with any questions or concerns.

 Accelerated Reader (A.R.):

-Students must read 25-30 minutes each evening.
-The students should be reading A.R. books that are in their reading level.
-Students will be required to take a comprehension reading test after each book and meet their personal A.R. goal by the end of each quarter.
+Students must read 30 minutes each evening.
+The students should be reading an A.R. book that is at their reading level.
+Students will be required to take a comprehension-reading test after each book and meet their personal A.R. goal by the end of each quarter.

 KidBiz3000: (Online Language Arts program: www.kidbiz3000.com)

 Students must complete two Kidbiz articles each week.
 Students will be assigned one article each week and be able to pick the second article to read.
 Students must read the article and then complete the activity and score 75% or better on the activity.
 They are required to finish 20 articles by the end of each quarter.
 At this point, each student should have 60 articles completed.

 Keyboarding and Computer Skills:

 Keyboarding skills are an essential skillset required in our day-to-day work and communication.
 Unfortunately, there is not always enough time in the school day for students to practice their typing skills.
 The two typing websites listed below are located on Kahala online programs.
 These programs are a great way to keep students actively practicing their typing speed and accuracy.